Docker Image for Apache Airflow¶

 AIRFLOW__DATABASE__SQL_ALCHEMY_CONN variable is set then SQLite database is created in

 For example commands that start Airflow see: Executing commands.

 Airflow requires many components to function as it is a distributed application.
-You may therefore also be interested in launching Airflow in the Docker Compose environment, see: Quick Start.
+You may therefore also be interested in launching Airflow in the Docker Compose environment, see: Running Airflow in Docker.

 You can use this image in Helm Chart as well.